Chapter 9: Free Radical Substitution Reaction of Alkanes

 Figure 9.6a Retrosynthetic analysis

-Retrosynthetic analysis can usually be shown in the above way, with the open arrows indicate that the analysis is backward.
+Retrosynthetic analysis can usually be shown in the above way, with the open arrows indicating that the analysis is backward.
 We first identify precursor 1 that could react in one step to make the target compound, then identify the next precursor that could react to give precursor 1, and repeat the process until we reach the starting material.
 Please note that the analysis is done in this way to show the “thinking or ideas” for solving the problem, so typically the reagents/conditions required for each step are not specified until the synthesis route is written in the forward direction.
-Also, it is very possible that you may come up with multiple routes, with different precursors, then the most efficient synthesis route can be determined by evaluating the possible benefits and disadvantages of each path.
+Also, you may come up with multiple routes sometimes, with different precursors, and then the most efficient synthesis route can be determined by evaluating the possible benefits and disadvantages of each path.

 Examples